huan/gast/README.md

 Github: https://github.com/huan/gast

-A GasT unit test file is a javascript which defines GAS unit testing cases.
+A GasT unit test file is a javascript file which defines GAS unit testing cases.
 Behind the scenes, each GAS test case is simply a function that takes a description parameter, and outputs in TAP format.

 ```javascript
 if ((typeof GasTap)==='undefined') { // GasT Initialization. (only if not initialized yet.)